nptscot/nptscot.github.io/manual/index.md

 ##### All

 This is the default view that displays all journey purposes that are part of the NPT (travel to work, travel to school and other everyday journeys) combined.
-It offers an overview of total cycling potential and as  such it is useful as a starting point for planning local authority and regional cycle networks.
+It offers an overview of total cycling potential and as such, it is useful as a starting point for planning local authority and regional cycle networks.

 ##### Commute